michelou/dotty-examples/CDS.md

   </tr>
 </table>

-This document is part of a series of topics related to [Dotty] on Windows:
+This document is part of a series of topics related to [Scala 3][dotty] on Windows:

 - [Running Dotty on Windows](README.md)
 - [Building Dotty on Windows](BUILD.md)